ArulprasathD/sql_practice/README.md

 ## 📌 Overview

 This repository contains basic SQL queries that I have practiced and implemented while learning SQL.
-It includes fundamental concepts like DDL, DML, table creation, and intermediate concepts like CTAS, temporary tables, and joins.
+It includes fundamental concepts like DDL, DML, table creation, and intermediate concepts like CTAS, temporary tables, joins, and filtering/sorting queries.

 ---